yperez10/digitalframeworks-spring2017.github.io/syllabus.md

 ## Homework

 You'll use the class blog to submit all homework.
-You'll use Git pull requests to .
-We'll cover this in the first lecture.
+You'll use Github pull requests to submit your assignments.
+All your work will be published on the class blog.
+We'll cover how to do this in the [first lecture](../lesson-1/).

 ## Grading